 View your submissions

-When an originality report is available to view, the status changes from In progress to a percentage rating under the Report column of the Submission History page.
+When a similarity report is available to view, the status changes from In progress to a percentage rating under the Turnitin Similarity column of the Submission History page.
 The colour of the report icon indicates the overall similarity index of the paper, based on how much matching text was found.

-To view the originality report, click on the coloured section next to the percentage rating.
+To view the similarity report, click on the percentage rating.
 Your Paper will open in a new window.

 The toolbar on the right hand side is collapsed by default.

-- The originality report has two active layers:
+- The similarity report has two active layers:

 - Instructor Feedback: The grading layer shows feedback, and comments provided by the Unit Chair.

-- Similarity: If you access the originality report under the Report column of the Submission History page, this is the default layer.
+- Match Overview: If you access the similarity report under the Report column of the Submission History page, this is the default layer.
 The similarity layer lists the sources of matching text (Match Overview) which is highlighted and numbered to correspond with sources.

 - Click on the Filters and Settings button located in the toolbar on the right hand side to exclude quotes, bibliography, and small matches.
 Don’t forget to click on Apply Changes.

-- Click on the Submission Information button located in the toolbar on the right hand side to view information such as Paper ID, the date the report was processed, word count and number of submissions.
+- Click on the Submission Information button located in the toolbar on the right hand side to view information such as Submission ID, word count and file size.